Preparing for period closing

 Encumbrances Process encumbrances on the last day of the period.
 Encumbrances are based on current activity commitments, which are dynamically updated from Lawson applications.
 You should process encumbrances only once per period.

-Note: You need to perform multiple iterations of each process to accomplish the results you need.
-For example, you need to process activity cost allocations before processing revenue recognition and also process additional revenue allocations after processing revenue recognition.
+Note: You must perform multiple iterations of each process to accomplish the results you require.
+For example, you must process activity cost allocations before processing revenue recognition and process additional revenue allocations after processing revenue recognition.

 Note: Activity-related transactions can originate in Project Accounting, Billing and Revenue Management, other Lawson applications, or non-Lawson applications.
-Be sure you update Activity Posting (AC190) and Accounting Unit Balance Post (AC191) as part of posting transactions to Project Accounting and Billing and Revenue Management, regardless of where the transactions originated.
+Ensure you update Activity Posting (AC190) and Accounting Unit Balance Post (AC191) as part of posting transactions to Project Accounting and Billing and Revenue Management, regardless of where the transactions originated.